 All else appears to be exactly the same, except for the absence of the bolt-positioning spring used in the MK116, and the MK216's longer recoil-spring tube.
 This part is of the same inside diameter as that of the MK216 and the rear of the AR-10-size bolt carrier is the same 1-inch diameter as on the MKI.
 The MKII comes with Magpul's superb 20-round SR-25 sized Pmag LR.
 As the PWS MK1 Series is with .223 Rem.-sized rounds, the MK2 Series will be offered in other calibers friendly to the 7.62 NATO (.308 Win.) size magazine well.

-Shooting the PWS MK116 and MK216 rifles brought no big surprises.
+At the Range Shooting the PWS MK116 and MK216 rifles brought no big surprises.
 Operation was as smooth as silk, but for the standard-issue trigger pull.
 Both carbines will accept any aftermarket AR trigger.
 Accuracy wise, the two guns produced 100-yard groups in the 1.5- to 2.5-inch range when equipped with optics.
 The Trijicon 4x32 mm ACOG was used on the PWS MK1 and a Leupold MR/T 1.5-5x20 mm scope topped the MK216 .308 Win.

 The Leupold scope was mounted in the new, fully adjustable #72 EXT Throw Lever Mount from A.R.M.S.
 This mount also has an internal device that dampens harmonics to increase the life of optics by as much as 75 percent.